romaricdrigon/OrchestraBundle/README.md

 ## Getting started

-With Orchestra admin generator you will have to focus only on 2 objects: `Repositories` and `Entities`.
+With Orchestra admin generator you will have to focus only on 2 objects: `Repositories` and `Aggregates`.
 All those objects must be placed within a valid Symfony2 bundle.

 ### Repositories